Total leads generated from digital events

 Regional Marketing Manager at HIMA

 What are the 3 most important components to building a successful digital engagement strategy?
 According to Kng, they are “customer interaction, sustainability and the ability to measure results.
-The ON24 Digital Experience Platform has allowed us to do all three.”
+The ON24 platform has allowed us to do all three.”

 With live and on-demand webinars and digital experiences, HIMA has been able to reach wider audiences than ever and expand into new industries, including oil, gas and rail sectors.